gu-gridh/moravian/README.md

 ```
 podman-compose up --build
 ```
 in the same folder as the podman-compose file.
-Wait for the containers to build and load the sample data (this might take a while).
+Wait for the containers to build (it also loads sample data so it might take a while).
 Go to `localhost:8000` to see the running django instance.

 The container reacts to changes in the repository as the project folder is loaded as a volume.